GothenburgBitFactory/tw.org/content/docs/commands/synchronize.md

 # synchronize

-The `synchronize` command, which first appeared in version 2.3.0, connects your Taskwarrior client to a [Taskserver](../../#taskserver) instance, uploads local changes, downloads remote changes, and merges the results.
+The `synchronize` command, which first appeared in version 2.3.0, allows your Taskwarrior instance to share tasks with other instances.
-You can have several clients making local changes all of which sync to a single server instance, and they will all be kept up to date.
+You can have several instances making local changes all of which sync to a single server, and they will all be kept up to date, with changes flowing from instance to instance.

-The Taskserver is designed to handle multiple clients that may not have synchronized recently, all with local changes, with only temporary network connectivity, and still do the right thing.
+The synchronization system is designed to handle multiple clients that may not have synchronized recently, all with local changes, with only temporary network connectivity, and still do the right thing.

-With a [correctly configured](../../taskserver/taskwarrior/) client, adding a task, or modifying an existing task, creates a local change that needs to be synced.
+With a correctly configured Taskwarrior, adding a task, or modifying an existing task, creates a local change that needs to be synced.
+See the `task-sync(5)` manpage for information on configuring Taskwarrior.

 Taskwarrior will add a footnote to all output if a `synchronize` is needed.

 ```